How to reuse header, footer and other common display elements in AnQiCMS templates?

-In website operation, efficiency and consistency are the key to success.When you manage a website, you will find many elements repeatedly appearing on different pages, such as headers, footers, navigation bars, sidebars, and so on.If you manually copy and paste this code each time, it is not only inefficient but also prone to errors, not to mention the tediousness of adjusting one by one when modifications are needed later.
+In website operation, efficiency and consistency are the key to success.When you manage a website, you will find that many elements appear repeatedly on different pages, such as headers, footers, navigation bars, sidebars, and so on.If you copy and paste this code manually every time, it's not only inefficient, but also prone to errors, not to mention the繁琐 of adjusting one by one later.

 For example, abase.htmlmight look like this: